DEFNA/defna.org/_posts/2023-06-17-call-for-venue-proposal-2024.md

 	* Location
 	* Transportation options (how do people get there from the airport?)
 	* Attendance capacity
-	* Layout of function space:
+	* Assurance that the venue can provide the following spaces (A floorplan with explanation of what will go where would be great.):
 		* Keynote room (also Sessions Track A) to accommodate up to 450 people, classroom style (tables with chairs)
 		* Room for Sessions Track B to accommodate up to 200 people, classroom style (tables with chairs)
 		* Space for sponsors to set up exhibit booths/tables; at least 12, and up to 16, sponsors with either 6’ tables or 10’ x 10’ booth spaces.
 If more sponsor booth space is available, that's a plus.
 		* Green room for speakers to prepare (generally a room that will seat 25 for a workshop is the right size)
-		* Location of registration tables
+		* Space for registration tables
-		* Location of meals and breaks with sufficient seating and tables.
-If serving and/or seating areas cannot accommodate 450 people at once, indicate the room capacity and timing to move 450 people through.
+		* Room for meals and breaks with sufficient seating and tables.
+If serving and/or seating areas cannot accommodate 450 people at once, indicate the room capacity and time required to move 450 people through.
-		* Location of supplemental beverage stations for daylong service.
+		* Space for supplemental beverage stations for daylong service.
 		* Secure overnight storage for vendor booth supplies and conference registration desk items.

-	* Catering:
-		* Tutorials day—100 people: Breakfast, morning break, lunch, afternoon break, and all day beverage service.
-(All day beverage service includes water stations, coffee, assorted black and herbal teas, and a variety of soft drinks.)
+	* Explanation of catering options available at the venue that can cover:
-		* Main conference, 3 days—450 people per day: Breakfast, morning break, lunch, afternoon break, and all day beverage service.
-(All day beverage service includes water stations, coffee, assorted black and herbal teas, and a variety of soft drinks.)
+		* 450 people per day: Breakfast, morning break, lunch, afternoon break, and all day beverage service.
-		* Sprints, 2 days—75 people each day: Breakfast, morning break, lunch, afternoon break, and all day beverage service.
-(All day beverage service includes water stations, coffee, assorted black and herbal teas, and a variety of soft drinks.)
 		* Catering must have options for celiacs, vegetarians, and vegans of equal quality and variety as main menu.
 Estimate 15% vegetarian, 5% vegan, and 5-10% gluten-free (some of which may overlap with the other two groups).

-	* Costs for:
-		* Function space
-		* Catering
-		* Audio-visual services
-		* Any other fees or costs the venue requires.
+		* The ability to serve a meal to 350—450 people in a 90 minute window.

 	* A good conference venue is/has the following:
 		* Easy to reach from the airport and the conference hotel
-		* Free parking if a car is required for access
-		* The ability to serve lunch to 350—450 people in a 90 minute window.
 		* Most venues require use of their in-house catering service.
 If the venue does not offer catering services, check whether the venue restricts catering access to an approved vendor list, and what, if any, requirements they have for outside catering vendors.
 		* Adjoins or within walking distance to a suitable hotel which can accommodate 350-450 attendees
 		* Excellent Internet connectivity